splovyt/Reinforcement-Learning-Game/README.md

 **C. Monte Carlo Tree Search (MCTS) - In Progress**

+High potential for a good solution (ref.
+AlphaGo and Chess), but still needs to be added.

+**D. Minimax algorithm - In Progress**

-Highest potential for a good solutions (ref.
+High potential for a good solution (ref.
 AlphaGo and Chess), but still needs to be added.

 ## Instructions on how to install the environment